ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 `The unit tests and the integration tests <https://github.com/pyansys/pymapdl/blob/main/tests/test_math.py>`_ of the **ansys.mapdl.core.math** library are one of the numerous tests that you can find in the `test directory <https://github.com/pyansys/pymapdl/tree/main/tests>`_ .
-You'll find examples to understand how you can use the pytest package.
+You will find examples to understand how you can use the ``pytest`` package.
 Here is two of them:

 .. code:: python